makauj/auxilia.github.io/_posts/2020-07-10-emailing-with-spark.md

 # Additional Features

+## Inbox Zero
-**Inbox Zero**: Once you reach inbox zero Spark displays a neat graphic and a tweet button to share your incredible achievement.
+Once you reach inbox zero Spark displays a neat graphic and a tweet button to share your incredible achievement.

+## Search
-**Search**: Spark offers powerful search capabilities with the option of saving searches for later.
+Spark offers powerful search capabilities with the option of saving searches for later.

 {% include media.html file="spark/inbox_zero_and_search.jpeg" caption="Inbox Zero &amp; Search."%}